 • Beat detection + marker placement — same core functionality as BeatEdit, with AI-powered detection that handles any genre and tempo

-• Auto-edit to the beat — Pulse Edit takes clips from your Media Pool and places them on the timeline automatically, cut perfectly to the beat
+• Auto-edit to the beat — Pulse Edit takes clips from your Media Pool and places them on the timeline automatically, cut perfectly to the beat, with smart cut patterns (5 selectable patterns including Energy Map)

 • AI mood matching — analyzes the mood of your music and matches clip energy to song sections (verse vs. drop)

-• macOS + Windows — works on both platforms with DaVinci Resolve Studio 18+
+• macOS + Windows — works on both platforms with DaVinci Resolve 18.5+

 Key difference: BeatEdit stops at markers.
-Pulse Edit starts there and handles the actual editing — clip placement, speed ramps, zoom effects, all synced to the beat automatically.
+Pulse Edit starts there and handles the actual editing — clip placement with smart cut patterns and AI mood matching, all synced to the beat automatically.

 Bottom line: If you use DaVinci Resolve, Pulse Edit is the only tool in this comparison that actually works with your NLE.
 And it does significantly more than just placing markers.